Public tours of the MSC

 Is there an age limit to take a public tour?

-While we aren’t placing a restriction on age, the tour will appeal to children 6 and over.
-Also, the tour does involve walking on unpaved and uneven surfaces, viewing laboratories, and listening to historical and scientific information, so please consider whether these activities are well matched to a participant’s age/interests before registering.
+While there is no age limit, the tour will appeal to children 7 and over.
+Well behaved children who can participate respectfully are welcome.
+The tour does involve walking on unpaved and uneven surfaces, viewing laboratories, and listening to historical and scientific information, so please consider whether these activities are well matched to a participant’s age/interests before registering.
 We will do our best to adapt to the age groups/interests present on the day of the tour.

 I walk my dog all the time at East Point.
 Are pets welcome?